kyaiooiayk/Checklist-4-ML-E2E-Projects/README.md

 - Choose the business KPIs (key performance indicators).
 These are what businesses use to measure the uplift brought in by the ML-based solution.
 - 📈 Monitor your project's objective(s) over time
 - 🗣️ Talk to the domain experts, they are those with the domain knowledge
+- ⚠️ Keep track of what did not work as you develop your ML solution.
+Knowledge is not only about what worked, but largely what didn't.
+- 🔄 Keep in mind that ML solutions are not one-shot solutions.
+They need to be 1) followed and 2) developed over time

 </details>